-- Copyright on any research article in a journal published by BioMed Central is retained by the author(s).
+- Copyright on any open access article in a journal published by BioMed Central is retained by the author(s).

 - Authors grant BioMed Central a license to publish the article and identify itself as the original publisher.

 - Authors also grant any third party the right to use the article freely as long as its integrity is maintained and its original authors, citation details and publisher are identified.

 - The Creative Commons Attribution License 4.0 formalizes these and other terms and conditions of publishing articles.

 - In accordance with our Open Data policy, the Creative Commons CC0 1.0 Public Domain Dedication waiver applies to all published data in BioMed Central open access articles.